pymor/pymor/README.txt

 packages.
 (This is easy to miss, as pip will install dependencies after pyMOR itself has been installed, so search at the top of your console log!)
-You will most likely want to install IPython and, in particular, matplotlib, PyOpenGL, glumpy, and PySide.
+You will most likely want to install IPython and, in particular, matplotlib, PyOpenGL and PySide.
 The latter packages are required for pyMOR's visualization routines.

 Documentation